chapter eight

 - Analyzing network traffic to identify communication concerns

-Troubleshooting is the biggest topic (30%) on the CKA exam.
-So, we will cover troubleshooting in great detail in this chapter.
+Troubleshooting is the biggest topic (30%) on the Certified Kubernetes Administrator (CKA) exam, so we cover it in great detail in this chapter.
 Troubleshooting means fixing problems with applications, control plane components, worker nodes, and the underlying network.
-When running application pods in Kubernetes, problems will arise, such as concerns with Pods, Services, and Deployments.
+When running application pods in Kubernetes, problems will arise, such as concerns with pods, Services, and Deployments.